djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-configure-your-device.md

 > It is important to use the power supply in the kit that is at least 2A to make sure that your Raspberry has enough power to work correctly.

 ## Enable SSH
-As of the November 2016 release, Raspbian has the SSH server disabled by default.
+As of the November 2016 release, Windows 10 IoT-Core has the SSH server disabled by default.
 You need to enable it manually.
 You can refer to the [official instructions](https://www.raspberrypi.org/documentation/remote-access/ssh/) or connect a monitor and go to **Preferences -> Raspberry Pi Configuration** to enable SSH.

 ## Connect Raspberry Pi 3 to the network
 You can connect Pi to a wired network or to a wireless network.
 Make sure that Pi is connected to the same network as your computer.
 For example, you can connect Pi to the same switch that your computer is connected to.